Emotional dumping

-Emotional dumping, also informally referred to as trauma dumping, is a psychological phenomenon that was coined in the 2020s, describing the act of sharing traumatic or otherwise emotionally intense experiences without appropriate boundaries or consideration of the consent of the listener(s).
-It stands in contrast with venting— which involves sharing difficult experiences and emotions in a mutually considerate and beneficial manner— whereas emotional dumping represents a distinct pattern of inappropriate or overwhelming disclosure that can strain relationships and worsen the mental health of both parties.
+Emotional dumping, also called trauma dumping, is a psychological phenomenon that was coined in the 2020s, describing the act of sharing traumatic or otherwise emotionally intense experiences without appropriate boundaries or consideration of the consent of the listeners.
+It stands in contrast with venting, which involves sharing difficult experiences and emotions in a mutually considerate and beneficial manner, whereas emotional dumping represents a distinct pattern of inappropriate or overwhelming disclosure possibly straining relationships or worsening the mental health of both parties.

 Description

 Emotional dumping occurs when an individual shares intense personal traumas or emotionally intense thoughts and experiences without considering the listener's capacity to process such information.
-This behavior differs fundamentally from healthy venting or therapeutic sharing because of its intense, frequent, and/or graphic nature and the lack of consideration for the recipient's emotional state or readiness.
+This behavior differs fundamentally from healthy venting or therapeutic sharing because of its intense, frequent or graphic nature and the lack of consideration for the recipient's emotional state or readiness.

 Emotional dumping can manifest through several distinctive behavioral patterns.
 Individuals frequently revisit the same traumatic narrative, often including graphic and explicit details that may disturb listeners.
 The behavior typically involves sharing deeply personal trauma in inappropriate settings or with casual acquaintances who lack the context or relationship to process such information effectively.
 People who emotionally dump can possibly demonstrate minimal interest in others' perspectives or experiences, creating one-sided conversations that focus exclusively on their own emotions.

 Some individuals who engage in emotional dumping may strategically select listeners who may feel obligated to provide support due to social or professional relationships.
 In such cases, the person engaging in trauma dumping typically shows little reciprocity in emotional exchanges, rarely inquiring about others' experiences or allowing space for mutual sharing.
 This can lead to codependency in other aspects of the relationship.

 Social media platforms have become common venues for this behavior, where individuals post detailed accounts of traumatic experiences without considering their audience's capacity to handle such information.